hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 To provide access to the TFE application, an external load balancer should forward traffic to all instances on port *443*.
 The load balancer should terminate the traffic as HTTPS and provide its own certificate before forwarding the traffic to the instances on *443*.
 The load balancer should be configured to ignore certificate errors as the cluster is configured with a self-signed certificate.

 #### PostgreSQL Database
 For proper production installations, a PostgreSQL database external to the cluster is required.
-It’s highly recommended that this database be configured to take automated backups in the case of disaster recovery.
-Additionally, the resources available to the database should be inline with the size of the cluster itself.
+We highly recommend that this database be configured to take automated backups for disaster recovery.
+Additionally, the resources available to the database should be in line with the size of the cluster itself.

 We recommend at minimum 16GB of RAM and 100GB of storage for a basic server, scaling up with RAM as the number of cluster instances changes.